wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getblockhash.md

 ---
-title: dash:getblockhash \[POST\]
+title: getblockhash - Dash
-description: Returns the header hash of a block at the given height in the local bestblock chain.
+description: Example code for the getblockhash json-rpc method. Сomplete guide on how to use getblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters